 All you need to come on our courses is your camera, its instruction manual, and enough memory cards and batteries for the day.
 A tripod is also useful if you have one (but we have several for loan if you haven’t), and we also have several sets of filters that you can borrow for our landscape photography courses.
 Your enthusiasm and creativity are much more important than a bag full of accessories!
 Our aim is to help you get the most from what you already have, rather than making you go out and spend lots of money.
 All the advice we give is completely independent – we have no commercial ties to any manufacturers or suppliers, and all the equipment we use ourselves or loan to clients on our courses has been selected purely on its merits and actually paid for with our own hard earned cash!

 Our courses are run in a relaxed and informal atmosphere, and designed to bring together people with similar levels of ability.
-Group numbers are deliberately kept small so that our workshops are flexible and easily adapted to suit the specific needs and level of experience of the participants.
+Group numbers are deliberately kept small so that our workshops are flexible and easily adapted to suit the specific needs and level of experience of the participants – as well as allowing for proper social distancing.

 Beginners’ Photography Courses